Bio

 Prepared topics:

-Researching & Writing Doneraile Court: The Story of The Lady Freemason – 45 Minutes
+The Story of The Lady Freemason – 60 Minutes

-Travel Information – Kathleen is willing to travel within two hours of New York City.
-Beyond that, any hotel or flight needs must be covered.
+Travel Information: Kathleen is willing to travel within two hours of New York City.
+Beyond that, travel and hotel must be covered.

 Websites:

-*Doneraile Court is now owned by the state of Ireland where it is one of the top tourist attractions in County Cork. www.doneraileestate.ie
+www.doneraileestate.ie Doneraile Estate and Wildlife Park is owned by the state of Ireland.
+It is one of the top tourist attractions in County Cork.